chuchunf/leetcode-scala-3/src/main/scala/dp/dp.md

 2. Since these variables are changing, we could reuse them only if we encounter the same scenarios again
 3. Make it the first parameters of the recursive function
 4. Return directly if the result is available
+5. Note the dimension required for memorization, e.g. number of parameters required to determine the result

 ### How do recognize a DP problem?
 - The problems that seek the maximum or minimum solution given certain constraints
 - The problems that need to find out all the combinations
 - The problem could be resolved recursively
-- The n problem could be derived from children's subproblems, e.g. n-1, n-2, etc.
+- The n problem could be derived from children's sub-problems, e.g. n-1, n-2, etc.
 <br><br>

 ## Count number in array or matrix